Importance of the Work

 I do believe that many LDS will create their own “Rapture” stumbling blocks by not following this key step.
 All personal revelations must be balanced within the mosaic.

 In order for us to view the complete whole I have adopted a method of study that has raised concern with some in my group.
 Some have wanted to run off on every slight tangent and investigate minute possibilities while others leave the group at the first sign of questioning what someone has said.
 In my studies I have come across statements that appear to contradict statements made by others.
 Indeed I have found some statements, made by prominent authors that even appear to contradict statements made by themselves in other works.
 Talking about these apparent contradictions and trying to analyze what is presented is, in my estimation, a large part of what this work is about.
-We may find, like Brigham Young’s statement of Adam being God, which some items will need to be flagged as anomalies and leave it at that.
+We may find, like Brigham Young’s statement of Adam being God, that some items will need to be flagged as anomalies and leave it at that.
 My approach has been to identify these items and try and understand them without fueling an apostate movement or even more important causing one to abandon the work entirely.

 To fully understand this topic we must investigate all that has been said concerning the topic and try to understand what has been written.
 Let me try to define the approach.
 I have asked that items on the list be limited to canonized scriptures, to include church hymns and church magazine articles.
 Statements made by the latter day prophets that are not included as canonized scripture will be allowed but need to be understood as such and may need to be dealt with in a different light.
 In the event that these type of items are included they need to be identified with the source so that all might know of there authenticity.
 Other lesser know items like the white horse prophecies need to be linked to a canonized event and not be allowed to stand alone and drive the study into unwarranted lines of speculation.